epigen/spilterlize_integrate/README.md

   - The data can be normalized using several methods to correct for technical biases (e.g., differences in library size).
   - All methods supported in edgeR's function [CalcNormFactors](https://rdrr.io/bioc/edgeR/man/calcNormFactors.html) with subequent [CPM/RPKM](https://rdrr.io/bioc/edgeR/man/cpm.html) quantification including method specific parameters can be configured.
   - [CQN](https://bioconductor.org/packages/release/bioc/html/cqn.html) (Conditional Quantile Normalization) corrects for a covariate (e.g., GC-content) and feature length biases (e.g., gene length).
 The QR fit of the covariate and feature length are provided as plots (`normCQN_QRfit.png`).
   - [VOOM](https://rdrr.io/bioc/limma/man/voom.html) (Mean-Variance Modeling at the Observational Level) from the package limma estimates the mean-variance relationship of the log-counts and generates a precision weight for each observation.
+The Mean-Variance trend plot is provided (`normVOOM_mean_variance_trend.png`).
   - All normalization outputs are log2-normalized.
 - Integrate (`*_reComBat.csv`)
   - The data can be integrated using the [reComBat](https://github.com/BorgwardtLab/reComBat) method, which requires log-normalized data.